greenbone/ospd-openvas/README.md

     poetry install

-in the checkout directory of python-gvm (the directory containing the `pyproject.toml` file) to install all dependencies including the packages only required for development.
+in the checkout directory of ospd-openvas (the directory containing the `pyproject.toml` file) to install all dependencies including the packages only required for development.

-The python-gvm repository uses [autohooks](https://github.com/greenbone/autohooks) to apply linting and auto formatting via git hooks.
+The ospd-openvas repository uses [autohooks](https://github.com/greenbone/autohooks) to apply linting and auto formatting via git hooks.
 Please ensure the git hooks are active.